Orpheus (film)

-Orpheus (Orphée /fr/; also the title used in the UK) is a 1950 French romantic fantasy drama film directed by Jean Cocteau and starring Jean Marais.
+Orpheus (Orphée /fr/; also the title used in the UK) is a 1950 French romantic fantasy tragedy film directed by Jean Cocteau and starring Jean Marais.
 It is the central part of Cocteau's Orphic Trilogy, alongside The Blood of a Poet (1930) and Testament of Orpheus (1960).
 Set in contemporary Paris, the film is a variation on the Greek myth of Orpheus and Eurydice, and is partially based on Cocteau's 1926 play of the same title.

 Plot

 Orpheus, a famous poet, visits the Café des Poètes.
 A Princess and Cégeste, a handsome young poet whom she supports, arrive.
 The drunken Cégeste starts a brawl.
 When the police arrive and attempt to take Cégeste into custody, he breaks free and flees, only to be run down by two motorcycle riders.
 The Princess has the police place Cégeste into her car and orders Orpheus to come with her as a witness.
 Once in the car, Orpheus discovers Cégeste is dead.
 They drive to a chateau accompanied by the two motorcycle riders as abstract poetry plays on the radio.

 At the ruined chateau, the Princess reanimates Cégeste into a zombie-like state, and they and the motorcycle riders (who are the Princess' henchmen) disappear into a mirror, leaving Orpheus alone.
 He wakes in a desolate landscape, where he stumbles on the Princess' chauffeur, Heurtebise, who has been waiting for Orpheus to arrive.
 Heurtebise drives Orpheus home, where Orpheus' pregnant wife Eurydice, a police inspector, and Eurydice's friend Aglaonice (head of the "League of Women”, an allusion to the Maenads, and apparently in love with Eurydice) discuss Orpheus' mysterious disappearance.
 Orpheus refuses to explain the details of the previous night to his wife or the inspector.
 He invites Heurtebise to live in his house and to store the Princess' Rolls-Royce in Orpheus' garage.
 Eurydice attempts to tell Orpheus that she is pregnant, but he rebuffs her.

 While Heurtebise falls in love with Eurydice, Orpheus becomes obsessed with listening to the abstract poetry which only comes through the Rolls' radio, and it is revealed that the Princess is an incarnation of Death.